PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 *Fixed a crash occuring on chapter clear.
 *Fixed a crash that could occur on the equipment menu if robot accessories were randomized.
 *Fixed chapter endings taking you to the file load screen instead of the file save screen.

+2.2-
+*Fixed Auxillary characters randomizing into Major characters if they were shuffled.
+*Fixed the second and third Auxillary characters having their appearance in battle swapped if they were not randomized.
+*Fixed Square's size being incorrect when fighting against him in a character battle.
+*Fixed Auxillary Characters not properly scaling their level or skills.
+*Fixed the Sci-Fi chapter loading the incorrect color for its Major character.
+*Fixed characters losing skills in between levels of Captain Square *Fixed some characters appearing to learn the wrong randomized skill at level 16.
+*Fixed the Randomizer menu occasionally initializing the randomizer when it shouldn't on some emulators *Fixed the Randomizer menu closing when manually generating the initial seed.
+*Fixed an issue where the same seed would always be loaded when the randomizer was first opened, and consequently would continue using that seed if the menu reinitialized.
+This also fixes a bug where manual seeds would not work the first time the Randomizer menu was opened.
+*Fixed an obscure issue where characters could learn more skills than they are supposed to during Kungfu sparring.
+*Fixed an issue where any time you used the last skill in your list during the Odi Wang Lee fight, it would be deleted, regardless of if it was the Ultimate technique or not.
+*Fixed Robot Equipment not checking for duplicate values.

+*Refactored the Randomizer Menu.
+	Settings can now have nonbinary states, allowing for more varied parameters per setting.
+	All setting state text has been adjusted accordingly.
+	The Boot Randomizer menu will now properly fade into the Randomizer menu itself.
+	The 'Generate' text will now update properly, and the wording has been made more clear.
+The text will also properly refresh after generation.
+	Pressing 'B' on any setting will now decrement its state.
+*A custom color scheme has been applied to the title screen.
+*The menu will now always use Finale mode.
+	You will be able to view the entire inventory regardless of the current chapter.
+	You will be able to adjust Equipment, Formation, and view skills regardless of the current chapter.
+	The inventory will still be wiped when entering the Finale.
+*Cube and Taro can now level up, but will be capped at their normal base levels.
+This allows them to catch up to how strong they should be if they are balanced into a character slot weaker than they start as.
+*The Xin Shan Quan master can now level up properly in all chapters.
+*The Kungfu major character can no longer level up during the Kungfu chapter.
+*The Kungfu major character will now be balanced to level 10.
+*Auxillary characters will now display their correct names in overworld text.
+*Randomized character colors will no longer be used in the Randomizer menu, to prevent loading them before generation.
+*If Skills are not shuffled, but Major Characters and Auxillary Characters are, the inheritors in the Kungfu chapter will always learn their next level up skill regardless of what was used against them.
+	This does not apply if Xin Shan Quan is the master and Auxillary Characters is set to Normal or Swapped.

+*Shuffled state added to Character Skills.
+*Random Restricted state added to Character Skills *Random w/ Enemies state added to Character Skills.
+*Random w/ Items state added to Character Skills.
+*Shuffled state added to Major Characters.
+*Swapped state added to Auxillary Characters
+*Shuffled state added to Auxillary Characters.
+*Random Accessories state added to Robot Equipment.
+*Random Unique state added to Robot Equipment.